 Another piece from last year that I can share now - for a project that fell through, sadly, but a fun one to do nonetheless.
 This was actually the first piece I used the technique of dropping coloured ink into water to create the blended, dreamy effect - which I then used to create the… Continue reading When I Sleep, My Mind Grows Wings

 Something from last year I can share now!
 For an art proposal, looking at themes of staying calm and centered while living in the busy and often overwhelming world.
 For various reasons I ended up only having about half a week to get this one finished, but I'm still super happy with how it turned… Continue reading Serenity In The City

 As an artist, you walk a tightrope between feeling worthless and priceless.
 A towering ego, constantly fed and created by an ouroboros of delight and despair - all in the view of the public, who can build you up or tear you down on a whim.
-This piece is an attempt to describe that in imagery.
+This piece is an attempt to describe that in… Continue reading The Fragile Tower

 As an artist, the things you see are filtered in ways that other people might find strange, and you often have a brain full of ideas in various stages of incubation.
 Originally created as a response on Pop My Mind.